 Luckily, both operating systems have been taking more precautions when it comes to malicious apps and spyware, making apps safer to download than ever.

 The Play Store still has a higher percentage of free apps than the App Store.
-But the best mobile games still land on iOS first — and they don’t always come to Android.
+But the best mobile games still land on iOS first — and they don’t always come to Android, even if Android has plenty of great games.
 Ultimately, quality beats quantity, and so this is a narrow win for iOS.

 It’s difficult to organize millions of apps and games, and neither Google’s Play Store or Apple’s App Store does it perfectly.
 Overall, we think Apple’s App Store provides a better browsing experience on your phone and does a better job with curated recommendations.
 The Play Store is easier to search and you can queue and install apps from the web browser on your PC or laptop.

 It’s relatively easy to sideload apps on Android.
 Tick a box in the settings, download an APK, and you’re set.
 There are also a lot of alternative Android app stores beyond the Play Store, but sideloading can open you up to the risk of malware and isn’t worth worrying about for most people.
-Apple is opposed to third-party app stores.
+Apple is opposed to third-party app stores, and if you want to access them, you’ll have to jailbreak your iPhone.
 If you want a wider choice of apps and easy sideloading, then your winner is obvious.

 As the newer navigation system, Apple Maps did not have a great start, but it has improved significantly.
 Key features are similar: You can download maps for offline use, get accurate estimates based on current traffic conditions, and find turn-by-turn directions for driving or walking.
 Apple has even closed further in on Google Maps by adding cycling directions and more improvements in iOS 14.
 You’ll also find public transit and ride-booking integration.
 They all work well and should get you where you’re going.